shuuryou/videomotiondetect/README.md

 # Standalone Motion Detection for Surveillance Camera Recordings

-This is a small program written in C# that uses OpenCvSharp to detect motion in video files.
+This is a small program written in C♯ that uses [OpenCvSharp](https://github.com/shimat/opencvsharp) to detect motion in video files.
 It has been tested with H.264 and H.265 encoded videos and offers an acceptable level of performance.
 It should also support other video formats (basically, it is only limited to the formats OpenCvSharp supports).
 The motion detection algorithm is a slightly improved version of the one used in my [camsrvd](https://github.com/shuuryou/camsrv) project.

 If you have one or more surveillance cameras that continuously record video files onto an SD card or onto a network server, this program can help you find just those video files that contain motion in the areas you are interested in.
 For example, if someone put junk mail into your mailbox, you can highlight your mailbox as a “region of interest” and the program will check all of the video files you point it at for motion around your mailbox.